top of page

 In my mind’s eye - right this very minute - I can still picture big ol’ Frank the first time he made his entrance onto the AHS stage.
 This was for the band’s virgin performance, at yet another of this tales’ many memorable weekly student body meetings in the “Big” auditorium.

-The boys in de band had just done a cool-groove n’ funky instrumental intro segment, and then Claude Durham came out onto the stage.
-Claude was the one black kid in the entire school (brilliant call on Paul’s part, by the way).
+The boys in de band started off doing a cool-groove n’ funky instrumental intro segment.
+And then Claude Durham came out onto the stage.
+Claude was the one and only black kid in the entire school (brilliant call on Paul’s part, by the way).

-So Claude came out as the MC, got the crowd warmed up with some kind o’ combo plate jump-jive rap (mostly stolen by Paul from "Wolfman Jack"), and then he introduced Frank.
+So Claude came out as the MC.
+Got the crowd all warmed up with some kind o’ combo plate jump-jive rap (mostly stolen by Paul from "Wolfman Jack").
+And then he introduced Frank.
 I had never heard Frank sing.
 Hmm.
 So just before Frank actually came onstage, I honestly thought to myself that he would more than likely be greeted with a rather - how can I be kind here - “mixed” response, if you’re feelin’ me proper n’ all that.

 I mean, come on now: white-boy-does-James?
 Really?

-But….Frank, and I ain’t kiddin’ ya on this one, was such a damn good natural athlete that he actually sideways-dance-skated “a la JB” all the way from the offstage side wings right smack dab into the center stage spotlight, grabbed the mic, and started singing.
+But….Frank, and I ain’t kiddin’ ya on this one, was such a damn good natural athlete that he actually sideways-dance-skated " - on one foot a la JB - all the way from the offstage side wings right smack dab into the center stage spotlight.
+Grabbed the mic.
+And started singing.
 BOOM!
 Total bedlam.
 Whole place e-freakin’-rupted.
 And so now, from out of the gate the entire crowd was already eatin’ right out of Frank’s hand.
 My, oh my.

 Big Frank also did a decent job with the lyrics, melodies and, believe it or don’t, those patented JB screams.
 You know what I’m talkin’ about.
 The ones that ya hear on pert near every song that the Godfather of Soul ever….well, “fathered,” I guess you outta call it.